 Despite primarily being a whiteboard animation software, Doodly actually gives you the option to create 4 additional animation styles using the following:

-With the custom style, you can select your own background color and decide if the arm should use a marker or chalk to draw.
+With the custom style, you can select your own background color (or custom image) and decide if the arm should use a marker or chalk to draw.

 Different hand styles